 Every couple of seconds the photo shown in the information panel automatically changes to another one available for the property; holding down the Option key (Macintosh) or Alt key (PC) prevents the current photo from changing until the key is released.
 To manually advance to the next photo, click the current photo.
 Hold down the Option key (Macintosh) or Alt key (PC) while clicking to show the previous photo instead.

-are shown for most properties.
+are shown for most properties on some maps.
 They are determined annually by BC Assessment

 , a provincial Crown corporation, and are intended to be an estimate of the value of a property (for taxation purposes only) on July 1 of the previous year (the "valuation date").
 For example, the valuation date for 2012 assessments is July 1, 2011.
 Most municipal taxes levied on a property are based on a percentage of the assessed value with the specific rate depending on the tax category.

 An assessed value does not necessarily reflect current market value for several reasons: (1) market conditions affecting the value of a property can change quickly whereas the assessed value always relates to the valuation date, (2) assessors do not often visit individual properties so are unlikely to be familiar with the unique characteristics and general condition of a property that can affect value, and (3) although all assessors follow the same general valuation guidelines, one assessor may apply these guidelines differently than another, resulting in inconsistent valuations even within the same jurisdiction.

 NOTE: Please verify assessment information with BC Assessment.
 Assessments can change when values are appealed or errors are corrected.

 Near the bottom of the detail page is a text box where you can type in personal notes about the property (and view notes you've previously entered).
 If you are logged in, you can save these notes to your map account by clicking the Save the Notes button.
 Click the Remove the Notes button to erase any existing notes.